+· By train: Approximately 10 minutes by taxi from Nawa Station on the Meitetsu Tokoname Line.

+Approximately 15 minutes by taxi from Odaka Station on the JR Tokaido Main Line

+(Tokaido-honsen).

-Approximately 10 minutes by taxi from Nawa Station on the Meitetsu Tokoname Line.
-Approximately 15 minutes by taxi from Odaka Station on the JR Tokaido Main Line (Tokaido-honsen).
-In addition, there is a bus pickup service at 10:00 and 10:30 a.m. from each of the above stations.
-If you are coming by car, please use our parking area.
+In addition, there is a bus pickup service at 10:00 a.m. and 10:30 a.m. at each of the above stations.